I guess the wider-ranged baby boomer def is people born from 1943-1960, so I guess that makes some sense.

 this thread came just in time, I think

-― thank you BIG HOOS, you brilliant god-man (BIG HOOS aka the steendriver), Wednesday, 5 October 2011 13:21 (seven years ago) link
+― thank you BIG HOOS, you brilliant god-man (BIG HOOS aka the steendriver), Wednesday, 5 October 2011 13:21 (eight years ago) link

 the financial industry brain drain

 The number of Harvard graduates heading to the financial sector remains disheartening.
 The Crimson surveys the post-graduation plans of Harvard’ senior class annually, yielding responses from 35 percent to 55 percent of the senior class.
 In 2007, the survey reported that a staggering 47 percent of workforce-bound seniors took jobs in finance or consulting.
 In 2008, the survey number dipped to 39 percent.
 In 2009, it fell to 20 percent, with 11.5 percent in finance.
 That’s progress, but it still means that one in 10 workforce-bound seniors are headed straight for soul-sucking corporate servitude.

 interesting to see how the numbers correspond with the crash.
 I guess one 'good' thing about the recession is that less smart people are heading into finance.